 2 "It Took Seventy Days From England To Durban In 1861"; Week- End Advertiser, April 16, 1932.

 3 Id.
 John Cato - the half brother of the well known early Durban burgesses Christopher and George Cato, - died in 1867.
 Shelagh Spencer, British Settlers In Natal Vol. 4, at p.
 53. George Cato was, of course, the first Mayor of Durban.
 Id., at p.
 57 The various streets and areas of Durban which bear the name "Cato" are attributed to either George or Christopher Cato.
 John McIntyre, Origin of Durban Street Names , at p.
-26.
+26.4 Brookes and Webb, A History of Natal. at p.
+126 (University of Natal Press 1965).5 Weekly Advertiser article, supra,

 6 Durban Past and Present.
 Compiled and Edited by Allister MacMillan, at pages 195-196.
-However, as mentioned in Chapter 2, Bobbin Eales suggests that it was William Clark Senior after whom Clark and Kent is named.
+However, as mentioned in Chapter 2, Bobbin Eales suggests that it was William Clark Senior after whom Clark and Kent is named.7 For the benefit of the post decimalization generation, this was twelve pence, or the monetary equivalent (but obviously not the equivalent in purchasing power) of the current ten cents.

 8 The Son of Joseph Clark, and father of Nobby.
 See Chapter 6.